claudiopro/flattery/README.md

 npm install flattery --save
 ```

-Use in your Node scripts like this
+Use in your Node scripts like this:

 ```js
 const flattery = require('flattery');